-Service Title: Training and Support for Unpaid Caregivers Service Definition on (Scope):
+Service Title: Training and Support for Unpaid Caregivers

 Training and Support for Unpaid Caregivers is a service directed to individuals providing unpaid support to a recipient of 1915(i) services.
 Services are provided for the purpose of preserving, educating, and supporting the family and support system of the participant.